gurubamal/success_taste/cicd_ready_envt/README.md

 **NOTE**: The following is intended for hands-on learning and practicals.
 In production environments, follow security practices in scripts and implementations, which is not applicable to these practicals.

+LINK: https://youtu.be/t8RRS3Gg-nk (video is for an old LABS.
+Currently, you only need to download this repo and run vagrant up from success_taste/cicd_ready_envt/.
+In case you are using Linux or Mac, rename Vagrantfile_MacOS_linux to Vagrantfile and run vagrant up.")

 ---

 ### Pre-requisites: